sasrar/Conference-Org-App/README.md

 ## Additional Queries
 Two additional queries have been added to the application.

-	1. getOldSessions(): returns sessions that take place before 12/01/05
+	1. getPreviousSessions(): returns sessions that take place before given date (mm-dd-yy)
-	2. getNewSessions(): returns sessions that take place after 01/01/10
+	2. getLaterSessions(): returns sessions that take place after given date (mm-dd-yy)

 Another query has been implemented to return non-Workshop sessions that take place before before 7P.
 Google App Engine currently does not allow multiple inequality operators on different properties for a single query.
 To overcome this error I implemented two separate queries.